raggiesoft/raggiesoft-assets/stardust-engine/music/1990-live-in-chicago/lyrics/1-04-if-you-walked-away-live-in-chicago.md

 **LORE NOTE:**
 For Cassidy, who is autistic, the lyrics of this song were not a performance—they were a terrifying "what-if" scenario that she experienced viscerally every time she sang it.
-While the studio marketed it as a romantic breakup ballad, Cassidy sang it as a desperate plea to her brother.
-The fear in her voice on this recording is real.
+While the studio marketed it as a romantic breakup ballad, Cassidy sang it as a desperate plea to her brother. **The fear in her voice on this recording is real.**

 Ryan, who is also autistic, understood her need for absolute certainty better than anyone.
-He famously had to reassure her after *every single concert*—often using the exact same phrase, "Family sticks together"—to ground her back in reality and confirm that he was never going to leave her.
+He famously had to reassure her after *every single concert*—often using the exact same phrase, **"Family sticks together"**—to ground her back in reality and confirm that he was never going to leave her.

+**Note: After this specific performance, Cassidy broke down in tears backstage.
+Ryan had to hold her in a deep pressure hug for twenty minutes to help her reset and remind her that he was right there.**

 **LYRICS:**